SAP-samples/btp-ai-sustainability-bootcamp/src/ai-models/predictive-maintenance/README.md

 ### **Solution**
-Deep learning techniques have found wide application in product surface defect detection and are suitable for the detection of complex defects of the LGP.

-IoT sensors measuring features such as temperature, humidity, pressure, vibrations, rotational speed, electric current are traditionally used for machine condition monitoring and predictive maintenance More on Predictive Maintenance
-With advances in Computer Audition, acoustic based predictive maintenance is becoming possible
+IoT sensors measuring features such as temperature, humidity, pressure, vibrations, rotational speed, electric current are traditionally used for machine condition monitoring and predictive maintenance.
+With advances in Computer Audition, acoustic based predictive maintenance is becoming possible.

+So an SAP Partner proposed to implement a Smart Factory Application on top of SAP BTP to improve manufactoring operations and raise awareness on sustainability KPIs.
+Machine condition monitoring based on sound classification was implemented to replace time-based preventive maintenance with proactive (and predictive) maintenance and to prevent downtimes.

 ### **Sustainability benefits**